-The myriad of details involved with setting up a home can make unpacking one of the more overwhelming aspects of a move.
-All too easily, a few boxes here and there can end up living for months in a corner or a less used room.
-Buried in packing paper, your new, unfamiliar home can be strewn with household goods that have not found their places.
-But unpacking with a plan lets you start your time at a new duty station with an organized move.
+All too easily, a few boxes here and there can end up living for months in a corner or a less-used room.
+Buried in packing paper, your new, unfamiliar military housing can be strewn with household goods that have not found their permanent place.
+Unpacking with a plan lets you start your time at a new duty station off on the right foot.

 - Position and install appliances